-In a city well-known for its southern hospitality, diverse food scene and rich history, the annual German Christkindl market truly sets hearts alight with festive cheer.
+In a city well-known for its Southern hospitality, diverse food scene and rich history, the annual German Christkindl market adds to the winter atmosphere.

-Dive into this guide as I lay out the essentials for your 2023 visit to Atlanta Christmas Market, including key dates, openings, locations and the unique local treats to look out for.
+Below, find the latest information for planning your visit to Atlanta’s Christmas Market, including key dates, openings, locations and unique regional specialties.

 Dates and Location

-Atlanta Christmas Market dates: 17th to 19th November and 24th November to 24th December 2023.
+Atlanta Christmas Market dates: 15th to 17th November and 22nd November to 24th December 2024 (unconfirmed).

-Location: Buckhead Village District.
+Location: Buckhead Village.
 290 East Paces Ferry Road Northeast.

 Opening times: Monday to Thursday: 3pm to 8pm.
 Friday to Sunday: 11am to 9pm.